How to Apply

 - Summer semester: March 1st

-- Fall semester: July 1st
+- Fall semester: July 1st (March 1st for PhD Block Grant Applicants)

-International Applicants: Please submit applications 30-days prior to posted deadlines to insure time to properly process your application.
+Please submit applications 30-days prior to posted deadlines to insure time to properly process your application.

 Minimum Admission Criteria for Degree-Seeking Students